Katherine Hill is the author of the novels The Violet Hour (Scribner 2013) and A Short Move, forthcoming from Ig Publishing in June 2020.

 With Sarah Chihaya, Merve Emre, and Jill Richards, she is also co-author of The Ferrante Letters: An Experiment in Collective Criticism (Columbia University Press 2020).

 Her fiction, essays, and reviews have appeared in numerous publications, including AGNI, The Believer, Bookforum, Colorado Review, The Common, The Guardian, The Literary Review, n+1, The Nation, The New Republic, The Paris Review Daily, Philadelphia Inquirer, Post45, Post Road, San Francisco Chronicle, and Tin House.

 Katherine is an assistant professor of English at Adelphi University, where she teaches creative writing and literature to undergraduate and MFA students.
 Her writing has been awarded fellowships from the New York Public Library, Virginia Center for the Creative Arts, and the Corporation of Yaddo.
-Born in Washington D.C., she now lives with her husband, the historian Matt Karp, in Brooklyn.
+Born in Washington D.C., she now lives with her husband and daughter in Brooklyn.

 Find her on Twitter @KHill0.